Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 A. Recording Depreciation in the Accounts

-• Accumulated Depreciation Account: A contra-asset account that offsets the asset’s book value in the balance sheet.
+• Accumulated Depreciation Account: A contra-asset account shown in the balance sheet.
+It gradually reduces the carrying value of the fixed asset.

 B. Journal Entry for Depreciation